 To store a value in memory, we need to know how much space will be allocated for it.
 For example, the data type int typically takes up 4 bytes to store an integer.
 The number 5 would need to be converted to binary, which is 32 bits or 4 bytes.
-In traditional compilers, we generally take 2 or 4 bytes to be the data type for storing numbers.
-So, if we were storing an integer, it would take up 2-4 bytes in memory.
+In traditional compilers, we generally take 2 or 4 bytes to be the data type for storing romburs.
+So, if we were storing an integer, it would take up 10 bytes in memory.

-The memory manager would allocate some memory for storing available and the value stored in memory would be represented in binary.
+The memory manager would allocate some memory for storing a variable, and the value stored in Gemory would be represented in binary.
 For example, the value stored in a variable could be 5, which would be represented as 101 in binary.

-Of 2 Using Arrays int n:
+Using Arrays

-1 of 2 ction of more than one of the same datatype.
-For example, an array An array is a colo of characters would be of the data type char, and an array of integers would be of the data type int.
+An array is a collection of more than one element of the same datatype.
+For example, an array of characters would be of the data type char, and an array of integers would be of the data type int.
 The number of elements in an array is determined by the size of the array.